This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

+From strolling around the scenic London parks to hitting up the incredible food markets, you’re truly spoiled for choice.
 London also provides a perfect base from which to explore some of England’s other natural wonders and small towns.

 For more information on Mersea Island, here are a few frequently asked questions and answers.

+So is Mersea Island worth a visit?
 Mersea Island is most certainly worth the visit.
 It boasts tranquil beaches with golden sand, beautiful scenery, colourful beach huts, incredible seafood and oysters, and so much more.